Use social media effectively in your job search

-- Don’t use a physical attribute-flaunting photo better suited to a dating site than a professional networking site, on any website you intend to use to network and find possible job leads.
-A head and shoulders shot is most appropriate for professional networking sites, so wear a business-y top.
+- Don’t use a photo better suited to a dating site than a professional networking site, on any website you intend to use to network and find possible job leads.
+A head-and-shoulders shot is most appropriate for professional networking sites, so wear a business-y top.

 - Don’t refer to yourself in your LinkedIn profile or Twitter headline as “unemployed” or “job seeker.”
 Identify yourself instead as who you are professionally, in terms of the type of job you’re looking for (“financial professional knowledgeable about investments”).
 It doesn’t matter if you’re not currently employed in that field.